zephraph/notes/Projects/devtools.fm/Automatically tweeting on new episodes.md

 1. Create a GitHub action
 2. Check if an episode file has been added to the `episode` directory
 3. If the above is true, send a new tweet

+Maybe a few questions we'll need to answer at some point
+1. What should the content of the tweet be?

+## Taking action

+Okay, so!
+New GitHub Action time?